stgl/pymccrgb/README.md

 ### Installation

-If LibLAS is installed, you can [use a virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) with `conda` or `venv` to install the package and the rest of the dependencies:
+If LibLAS is installed, you can [create a virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) with `conda` or `venv` to install the package and the rest of the dependencies:

 ```bash
 git clone https://github.com/rmsare/pymccrgb